Quick Questions? Email us

 Upon arrival in Machha Khola, settle into a lodge and enjoy the peaceful surroundings.

-Begin your Masalu Trek with a gentle walk through lush forests and charming villages.
+Begin your Manaslu Trek with a gentle walk through lush forests and charming villages.

 The trail follows the Budi Gandaki River, passing natural hot springs where you can relax.
 As you ascend, you’ll encounter Gurung villages with traditional stone houses.